 The Kiama blowhole is the largest in the world with a 2.4-metre-wide opening that sends vast plumes of spray into the air from the surging waves below.
 It is said to be most active in a southeast swell and high tide with its spray recorded at heights of more than 30-metres – but unfortunately for us, we didn’t get to see it working.

 2-kilometres south of the town is the second blowhole called Little Blowhole.
-This is a much smaller but arguably more consistent blowhole – and was certainly working when we visited affording us a consistent and remarkable display.
+This is a much smaller but arguably a more consistent blowhole – and was certainly working when we visited affording us a remarkable display.

-In addition to the blowholes and Kiama Lighthouse, Cathedral Rock is a remarkable rock formation at the south end of the beach in Kiama Downs with access to these rocks (and the cave) only accessible during low tide.
+In addition, Cathedral Rock is a remarkable rock formation at the south end of the beach in Kiama Downs with access to these rocks (and the cave) only accessible during low tide.

-The Bombo Quarry and Headlands just north of town are also worth a look even though you must pass the giant sewage treatment plant to get there.
+The Bombo Quarry and Headlands just north of town are also worth a look even though you have to pass the giant sewage treatment plant to get there.

-Leaving Kiama, we passed through the twin towns of Gerringong and Gerroa and for a classic, South Coast beach day, spend some time at Werri Beach in Gerringong.
+Leaving Kiama, we passed through the twin towns of Gerringong and Gerroa and for a classic, South Coast beach day, spent some time at Werri Beach in Gerringong.

 Gerringong is a vibrant hilltop village overlooking Werri Beach that stretches between the two headlands and is loaded with delightful surf and seaside shopping.

 Just a few hills away Gerroa hugs its own headland and faces the long curve of Seven Mile Beach to the south.